 If you visit a web address that contains a domain name only, the default index page will display as the first page.
-If there is more than one index file, the server will follow its default order, which is index.htm, index.html, index.php, and then default.htm
+If there is more than one index file, the server will follow its default order, which is index.php, index.html, index.htm, and then default.htm.

 You may change your default index page by altering the .htaccess file, especially if you have a customised name for your index file.
 This will also avoid internal links from being broken on your site.

-Change your default index file in .htaccess by following the steps below:
+Change your default index page through the .htaccess by following the steps below:

 - Select Hosting Manager from the drop-down menu.

-- On the Home page, click on the File icon, or the [ v ] arrow button on the right side, and then click File Manager.
+- On the Home page, click on the File icon, or the [ v ] arrow symbol on the right side, then click File Manager.

 - Select Web Root (public_html/www), and make sure to tick the box Show Hidden Files (dot files).